 “Black Hole Sun” (1994)

-Whenever I hear the song or see the video, I always think about my seventh-grade musician profile.
-I choose Green Day for my project, but my friend, who sat at the same cluster of desks, chose Soundgarden.
+Whenever I hear the song or see the video, I always think about my seventh-grade music project.
+I choose to profile Green Day for my project, but my friend, who sat at the same cluster of desks, chose Soundgarden.
 I suggested that he could draw a bed of flowers with musical notes to represent a metaphorical garden of sound.
-Now, I think of a couplet in the song: “Heaven send Hell away / No one sings like you anymore.”
+Nowadays, I think of a couplet in the song: “Heaven send Hell away / No one sings like you anymore.”